 Test: Stop Cylinder Production Process

-Use View Cylinder Information command from the Workflow Menu to view the list of Cylinders available.
-Select the first cylinder in the list which is started.
+Use Search command from the Orders Menu to view the list of orders.
+Click on Order Code of the order to view order details.

 Select the Stop Cylinder Production Process command.

-Use View Cylinder Information command from the Workflow Menu to check that the production process for the cylinder has been successfully stopped.
+Use Search command from the Orders Menu to check that the production process for the order has been successfully stopped.

 Print out the screen shots of the notification of the stopped cylinder production process to demonstrate the correct data was stored.